chasakara/Fit-Healthy-Body/README.md

 #### Authorisation
 All authorisation pages including register, login and logout have been implemented through Django allauth account.
 CSS styling has been applied to ensure pages match the sites overall design spec.

-Social login has been implemented through Django allauth socialaccount giving the user the option to login through Google, Facebook or Twitter.

 ## Testing user stories

 Before building my site I set up a list of user stories to help guide the development of different parts of my application.
 This made it easier to add features and functionality with the end-user in mind by describing the type of user what they want and why.